Dedh Ishqiya: Casting

 At a private party held in Mumbai, Shemaroo Entertainment and Vishal Bhardwaj, who had previously produced Ishqiya (2010), announced the sequel with the same cast and crew.

-It was later announced that Vidya Balan, the heroine of Ishquiya, would not feature in the sequel.
-In April 2012, Madhuri Dixit signed on to play the role of Begum Para, the grey character at the center of the film; it was Dixit's first role after moving back to India from the US in November 2011.
+It was later announced that Vidya Balan, the heroine of Ishqiya, would not feature in the sequel.
+In April 2012, Madhuri Dixit signed on to play the role of Begum Para, the grey character at the centre of the film; it was Dixit's first role after moving back to India from the US in November 2011.
 The two male leads Naseeruddin Shah and Arshad Warsi were retained from the original.
 The role of supporting actress first was offered to Asin Thottumkal but, she refused to work in a supporting role, and she said in one interview that she thought that the role is not very attractive and therefore she rejected it.
 Kangana Ranaut then signed Dedh Ishqiya and said she was going to start shooting soon.
 However, in December 2012 she was dropped, supposedly due to persistent date issues.
 She was replaced by Huma Qureshi.
 Arshad Warsi stated that he was paired with Huma and Madhuri was paired opposite Naseeruddin Shah.